apache/cloudstack-documentation/source/adminguide/reliability.rst

 database) is stateless and may be placed behind a load balancer.

 Normal operation of Hosts is not impacted by an outage of all Management Serves.
-All guest VMs will continue to work.
+All Guest Instances will continue to work.

-When the Management Server is down, no new VMs can be created, and the end user and admin UI, API, dynamic load distribution, and HA will cease to work.
+When the Management Server is down, no new Instances can be created, and the end User and admin UI, API, dynamic load distribution, and HA will cease to work.

 .. _management-server-load-balancing: